wizlab-it/dyspatcher/README.md

 How to configure (and secure) an SSH server to accept tunneling connection is out-of-scope here.

-On the Dyspatcher side, the **ssh** client is required to be installed on the device, and keys for SSH Public Key Authentication are required.
+On the Dyspatcher side, the **ssh** client is required to be installed on the device, along with keys for SSH Public Key Authentication.

 SSH Port Forwarding can be configured with these options:
  * **--sshpfw-ip-address**: SSH server IP Address